LizardByte/Themerr-plex/docs/source/contributing/build.rst

 Build
 =====
-Compiling Themerr-plex is fairly simple; however it is recommended to use Python 2.7 since the Plex framework is using Python 2.7.
+Compiling Themerr-plex is fairly simple; however you need to use Python 2.7 since the Plex framework is using Python 2.7.

 Clone